 - Bid Managers dedicate their time to understanding the RFP and all of its requirements as it relates to your business and its objectives.

 - Proposal experts tailor the document to the issuing entity.
-Automated answers, just like templated responses, sound just that way – automated.
-Issuers want to know who their vendors are, beyond a blanketed response.
+Automated answers, just like templated responses, sound just that way — automated.
+Issuers want to know who their vendors are, beyond a blanket response.

 - When you have questions, your Bid Manager will have an answer.
 We cannot stress enough how important this is.
 No matter the day or time, Bid Managers will be there to answer your pressing question, or ease your response concerns.

 Learning the RFP process is stressful, and you have a lot riding on the response award.
 The importance of human intelligence goes well beyond the points we mentioned above.
-If your strategy is to understand the process, increase your win rate, and respond to more bids – without the cost of adding a response department – then outsourcing is a smart way to proceed.
+If your strategy is to understand the process, increase your win rate and respond to more bids — without the cost of adding a response department — then outsourcing is a smart way to proceed.

 A Place for AI Response Software

 This article, however, is not to criticize AI response software.
-As we continue to dive deeper into an already digitally-designed age, this software has its place in the response industry.
+As we continue to dive deeper into an already digitally designed age, this software has its place in the response industry.
 We want to help you make the best RFP strategy decisions for your business at the right time.

-When your business:
+Ask if your business:

 - understands the complete RFP process,

-- employs dedicated staff to learning, managing, and maintaining the software program,
+- employs dedicated staff to learning, managing and maintaining the software program.

-Then it might be a great time to consider transitioning to AI Response Software to help increase your response rate and decrease your response time.
+If the answers are yes, then it might be a great time to consider transitioning to AI Response Software to help increase your response rate and decrease your response time.